 - 1. The financial statements, prepared by the Management Company, present fairly the statement of affairs, the results of operations, cash flows and the changes in unit holders' fund. - 2.
 Proper books of accounts have been maintained by the Fund. - 3.
+Appropriate accounting policies have been consistently applied in the preparation of the financial statements and accounting estimates are based on reasonable and prudent judgment.

-Appropriate accounting policies have been consistently applied in the preparation of the financial statements and accounting estimates are based on reasonable and prudent judgment. - Relevant International Accounting Standards, as applicable in Pakistan, provision of the Non-Banking Finance Companies (Establishment and Regulation) Rules 2003, Non Banking Finance Companies and Notified Entities Regulations 2008 (NBFC Regulations, 2008), requirements of the trust deed and directives issued by the Securities and Exchange Commission of Pakistan have been followed in the preparation of the financial statement and any deviation there from has been disclosed. - 5.
-The system of internal controls is sound in design and has been effectively implemented and monitored. - There are no significant doubts upon the Fund's ability to continue as a going concern.
-6. - 7.
+- 3. Appropriate accounting policies have been consistently applied in the preparation of the financial statements and accounting estimates are based on reasonable and prudent judgment. - 4.
+Relevant International Accounting Standards, as applicable in Pakistan, provision of the Non-Banking Finance Companies (Establishment and Regulation) Rules 2003, Non Banking Finance Companies and Notified Entities Regulations 2008 (NBFC Regulations, 2008), requirements of the trust deed and directives issued by the Securities and Exchange Commission of Pakistan have been followed in the preparation of the financial statement and any deviation there from has been disclosed. - 5.
+The system of internal controls is sound in design and has been effectively implemented and monitored. - 6.
+There are no significant doubts upon the Fund's ability to continue as a going concern. - 7.
 There has been no material departure from the best practices of corporate governance, as detailed in the listing regulations.

-During the year, no trades in the units of the Fund were carried out by the Directors, CFO, Company Secretary and their spouses and minor children.
-Trades of CEO and his spouse and minor children, of the Management Company are as under:
+During the year, no trades in the units of the Fund were carried out by the Directors, CEO, CFO and Company Secretary and their spouses and minor children, of the Management Company.